SylverbladeX/ValoriumX/readme.md

 🚀 Where to Start?
 (Key Documents)
 To understand the depth of Valorium X, we invite you to start with these foundational documents:

-🏛️ Read our Grand Vision Document (Complete Vision) – the most comprehensive explanation of our approach.
+🏛️ Read our WIKI – the most comprehensive explanation of our approach.
-📖 Read the Full Whitepaper (French Version)
+📖 Read the Full Whitepaper

 ---